Growth Planner FAQ

 Growth Planner results for individual students are based solely on reading achievement data.
 Additional factors (e.g., motivation, high school courses taken, performance in high school, etc.) will certainly impact college and career readiness as well.
 Growth Planner projections are estimates and do not guarantee students will perform as forecasted.

-What other optional graph elements are included in a standard graph?
+What standard graph elements are included in the MetaMetrics Lexile and Quantile graphs?

 For Growth Planner used with Lexile measures:

-• Recommended Growth Path represents how the student should grow and what the student should be able to read to be on track for college and careers after Grade 12, given his/her Lexile measure(s).
+- Recommended Growth Path represents how the student should grow and what the student should be able to read to be on track for college and careers after Grade 12, given his/her Lexile measure(s), when conditional requirements are met.

 For Growth Planner used with Quantile measures:

-• Recommended Growth Path represents how the student should grow and what the student should be ready for, mathematically, to be on track for college and careers after Grade 12, given his/her Quantile measure(s).
+- Recommended Growth Path represents how the student should grow and what the student should be able to read to be on track for college and careers after Grade 12, given his/her Quantile measure(s), when conditional requirements are met.

-• The Fundamental College and Career Readiness Range describes the mathematical demands of certification, community college, and 4-year university general education programs, as well as careers that require advanced math courses, such as algebra/trigonometry, pre-calculus, introductory calculus, statistics, finance, and finite mathematics.
+- Fundamental College and Career Readiness Range describes the mathematical demands of certification, community college, and 4-year university general education programs, as well as careers that require advanced math courses, such as algebra/trigonometry, precalculus, introductory calculus, statistics, finance, and finite mathematics.

 How were the projections of student Lexile and Quantile performance calculated?